Net-Base Services & Portals

 Especially for portals and services, error paths, restart behavior, configuration and logging must be clarified before go-live.

-What we implement for companies in concrete terms
+What we implement for companies

 Customer portals and protected areas

-REST-Servers for desktop, web and third-party systems
+REST servers for Desktop, Web and third-party systems

-Windows and Linux services for real operation
+Windows and Linux services for production operation

 Operationally calm rather than technically hectic